Thinning: When, Why and How to Thin Your Sprouts

 Wheatgrass

-Sprout selection is best completed about one week after your sprouts have received plant food.
+Thinning is best completed 5-7 days after your sprouts have received plant food.
 This timing makes it easier to see which sprouts are truly thriving and gives the remaining sprouts room to develop.

-Kelby will send a task in the app when it’s time to do sprout selection and will include step-by-step guidance.
+Kelby will send a task in the app when it’s time to thin and will include step-by-step guidance.
 All you need is a clean pair of scissors (like Gardyn Scissors) to cut the extra sprouts at the base.

 What counts as one sprout?